Jonathan2251/lbd/source/funccall.rst

     :end-before: //#endif //#if CH >= CH9_3 //5

-When running llc with cpu0_gcd.ll, it gets the gcd machine instruction, meanwhile, when running cpu0_sqrt.ll, it gets the "call sqrt" function.
+When running llc with cpu0_gcd.ll, it gets the gcd machine instruction, meanwhile, when running cpu0_gcd_soft.ll, it gets the "call llvm.cpu0.gcd.soft" function.
-In other words, when you define a not supported extended intrinsic function for a CPU.
-This CPU still can finish the intrinsic function by hand-written function code.
+In other words, "@llvm.cpu0.gcd" is intrinsic function for "gcd" machine instruction; "@llvm.cpu0.gcd.soft" is intrinsic function for hand-written function code.